Orgzales/UnityFakeFriendships/README.md

 	- 🗸 When a monster comes to close to a player they stop moving
 	- 🗸 Players want to eb moving to the exit all times
 	- When the player hits the exit, they escape and disaapear
+	- Make some obsticles and players colliders
+	- Get some debugs for organization

 DEV NOTES: